lambda-11235/ttyped/README.md

 ### Typing Rules

 The following is a loose definition of the typing rules.
+TTyped uses cumulative universes.

 FIXME: Not sure what the proper way to denote variables is when using de Bruijn indices.
 For now I'm using `0 : t` to denote a binding to a variable of type `t`